fpons/DataSafe/lab200/content.md

 To complete this lab, you need to have the following:
 *	Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
+* A compartment enabled with permission to create and use resources
 *	The ATP-S instance provisioned in Lab 1

 ## STEP 1: Register to Data Safe